ahefnider/Prime_Solo_Project_GameSphere/OpenToViewSite.md

 # Prime_Solo_Project_GameSphere

-# Copy/Paste this link to view program: https://stormy-lake-98292.herokuapp.com/#/signinhome
+# Click to view program: https://stormy-lake-98292.herokuapp.com/#/signinhome

 ## GameSphere is a single page web app made to solve the problem of having too many games, but nothing to play.
 Enter all your games from various systems into the library.
 Use the Giant Bomb API search feature on the "Add a Game" page to view the most recent cover-art and information on the game.